 12.5 Pisgah Astronomical Research and Education Center (PARSEC)

-The Center for Craft, Creativity and Design is a UNC Asheville Center supervised by the Associate Provost and Dean for University Programs.
-The CCCD is located on the Kellogg Center site in northern Henderson County.
-For more information, visit Center for Craft, Creativity & Design.
+The Center for Craft is a UNC Asheville Center supervised by the Associate Provost and Dean for University Programs.
+The Center for Craft is located on the Kellogg Center site in northern Henderson County.
+For more information, visit The Center for Craft.

 12.7 North Carolina Center for Health & Wellness

 12.8 National Environmental Modeling and Analysis Center (NEMAC)